apache/doris/docs/en/administrator-guide/config/fe_config.md

 Default：30

 the transaction will be cleaned after transaction_clean_interval_second seconds if the transaction is visible or aborted  we should make this interval as short as possible and each clean cycle as soon as possible

+### `default_max_query_instances`

+The default value when user property max_query_instances is equal or less than 0.
+This config is used to limit the max number of instances for a user.
+This parameter is less than or equal to 0 means unlimited.

+The default value is -1。